Carl Perkins: Life after Sun

 Perkins and Bob Dylan wrote "Champaign, Illinois" in 1969.
-Dylan had recorded his album Nashville Skyline, a bold crossover into country, in Nashville from February 12 to February 21.
+Dylan was in Nashville from February 12 to February 21, recording his album Nashville Skyline, a crossover into country.
 He met Perkins when he appeared on The Johnny Cash Show on June 7.
-Dylan had writer's block and was unable to complete the song until Perkins contributed a rhythm and some lyrics, upon which Dylan said to him, "Your song.
+Dylan had writer's block and was unable to complete the song until Perkins contributed the rhythm and some lyrics upon which Dylan said to him, "Your song.
 Take it.
-Finish it."
-Perkins registered the song as co-authored and recorded it on his 1969 album On Top.
+Finish it".
+Perkins registered the song as co-authored and recorded it on his 1969 album, On Top.

-Also in 1969, Columbia's Murray Krugman placed Perkins with the New Rhythm and Blues Quartet, a rockabilly group based in New York's Hudson Valley.
-Perkins and NRBQ recorded Boppin' the Blues, which featured the group backing him on songs including his staples "Turn Around" and "Boppin' the Blues", as well as songs recorded separately by Perkins and NRBQ.
-Perkins appeared with Cash on TV on the popular country series Hee Haw, on February 16, 1974.
+Also in 1969, Columbia's Murray Krugman placed Perkins with the New Rhythm and Blues Quartet, the NRBQ, a rockabilly group based in New York's Hudson Valley.
+With the group backing him, he recorded two of his staples, "Boppin' the Blues" and "Turn Around", plus songs they sang separately.

-Tommy Cash (brother of Johnny Cash) had a Top Ten country gospel hit in 1970, with a recording of the song "Rise and Shine", written by Perkins.
-It reached number 9 on the Billboard country chart and number 8 on the Canadian country chart.
+Tommy Cash (brother of Johnny Cash) had a Top Ten country gospel hit in 1970 with the song "Rise and Shine" which Perkins wrote.
+It reached number nine on the Billboard country chart and number eight on the Canadian country chart.
 Arlene Harden had a Top 40 country hit in 1971 with the Perkins composition "True Love Is Greater Than Friendship", from the film Little Fauss and Big Halsy (1971).
-Al Martino's cover of the song that same year reached number 22 on the Billboard country chart and number 33 on the Billboard Adult Contemporary chart.
+That same year, Al Martino's cover of the song reached number 22 on the Billboard country chart and number 33 on the Billboard Adult Contemporary chart.
+Perkins appeared with Cash on the popular TV country series Hee Haw on February 16, 1974.

-After a long legal struggle with Sam Phillips over royalties, Perkins gained ownership of his songs in the 1970s.
+After a long legal struggle with Sam Phillips over royalties, Perkins gained ownership of his songs in the 1970s and, in 2003, his widow, who by then owned the catalog, entered into an administration contract with Paul McCartney's MPL Communications.